Chronic cough

 What are the main causes and triggers of chronic cough?

-You may have chronic cough as part of another condition, including asthma, rhinitis (a blocked, itchy, or runny nose), COPD or an interstitial lung disease (ILD).
-Although this may explain the reason you have a cough, healthcare professionals from around the world are suggesting that even when cough coincides with another condition it should be treated separately.
-Some of the main causes include:
+You may have chronic cough as part of another condition, including asthma, rhinitis (a blocked, itchy, or runny nose), COPD, bronchitis or an interstitial lung disease (ILD).
+Although this may explain the reason you have a cough, healthcare professionals from around the world are suggesting that even when cough exists at the same time as another condition it may need separate treatment.

-• Reflux from the stomach, where contents from the stomach come up the food pipe (oesophagus) into the throat
+- Reflux from the stomach or poor movement of the food pipe (oesophagus), where contents come up the oesophagus into the throat

-In people with chronic cough, there are certain things that can trigger a coughing fit.
+People with chronic cough have hypersensitive nerves.
+There are certain things that can trigger a coughing fit.
 Below is a list of common triggers:

 What are the symptoms of chronic cough?